LamoomAI/flow-prompt/README.md

 prompt.add("It's a system message, Hello {name}", role="system")

-# Be sure that indexed context is prioritized first, add it until it fits.
+# Condition: Be sure that indexed context is prioritized first, add it's added until it fits.
 # Start with `The closest indexed context`, if there are no indexed context do not add the "closest indexed context"
 prompt.add('{indexed_context}',
     priority=2,